-Where a party fails to appear, or be, represented, the Board will then decide whether to proceed with the Hearing in the absence of that party or continue the Hearing to another date.
-Each matter will be, considered on its own merits.
+Where an applicant/licence holder fails to attend or be represented at a meeting, the Board will then decide whether to proceed with the hearing in their absence or continue the hearing to another date.
+Each matter will be considered on its own merits.
 However, in general:

-- 1. If a party has indicated an intention to appear but fails to do so, the Hearing may proceed in their absence; - 2.
-If a party has given no indication about appearing and there is no apparent reason for the failure, then the Hearing will proceed and the Board will make such decision as it thinks fit in the absence of that party; - 3.
-If a party leaves a Hearing in circumstances such that it can reasonably be inferred that they do not wish to take any further part, then the Hearing will proceed and the Board will make such decision as it thinks fit in the absence of that party;
+- 1. If an applicant/licence holder has indicated an intention to appear but fails to do so, the hearing may proceed in their absence. - If an applicant/licence holder has given no indication about attending the meeting and there is no apparent reason for them not being present, then the hearing will proceed and the Board will make such decision as it thinks fit in the absence of that party. - If an applicant/licence holder leaves a hearing in circumstances such that it can reasonably be inferred that they do not wish to take any further part, then the hearing will proceed and the Board will make such decision as it thinks fit in the absence of that party.

-A Hearing will normally only be continued on one occasion.
+A hearing will normally only be continued on one occasion.